mongodb-university/csfle-guides/gocse/README.md

 6. Run the `go run -tags=cse .`.
 This does the following:

-   - Local Key Management Service (KMS)
+   - When using a local master key

      - Reads in the local key from `master-key.txt`

-   - Remote KMS
+   - When using a Key Management Service (KMS)

      - Reads in configuration information for your preferred KMS.
      - Fetches the master key from the KMS.

-   - Universally
+   - When using either

      - Creates a data key in the **keyVault** collection.
      - Uses this newly created data key to finish setting up JSON schema for automatic encryption.